Mulleins

 Great Mullein Verbascum thapsus

 Native and by far the commonest species throughout most of the region, growing in all kinds of open places, including field edges, waste ground and coastal habitats.
 Flowers June to August.
 Stems grow up to two metres in height with the flower spike usually being unbranched (though damaged stems may form a few side branches).
 Flowers relatively small and often only half opening; deeper yellow than those of other species.
-Stamen hairs white or pale yellow; stigma with a rounded knob on the end (not spatula-shaped).
-Upper stem leaves have prominent, winged bases that run down the length of the stem to at least the next leaf.
-Leaves are rather thick and quite stiff, and densely covered in star-shaped hairs.
+Stamens hairs white or pale yellow, dense on the upper three filaments, sparse on the lower two; upper three anthers reniform, lower two oblique and decurrent.
+Stigma capitate, with a rounded knob on the end (not spatula-shaped).
+Upper stem leaves have prominent, decurrent (winged) bases that run down the length of the stem to at least the next leaf.
+Leaves are rather thick and felty, and densely covered in off-white, star-shaped hairs.

 Great Mullein Great Mullein Great Mullein Great Mullein